 The time and effort you spent getting a great picture and writing an ad to lure cream of the crop tenants means nothing if no one sees it.

 Free sites such as Craigslist, Zillow, and HotPads are a good place to start, but you’ll be competing with scores of other listings and may need to repost frequently.
 You might want to consider one or more sites where you pay to advertise but get more exposure for your property.

 In addition, think about local resources.
 Is there a neighborhood website or local listserv where people advertise rentals?
 Consider ways to target likely renters, too.
 For example, if your property would be perfect for students, advertise in the college paper and find out if there are bulletin boards (physical or virtual) where students search for housing.

 Lastly, don’t forget one old school trick: hang a good-looking For Rent sign in the yard with clear contact info.
 If you get enough traffic driving or walking by, you could get some great leads.

 If marketing your property sounds like a hassle, you can outsource it.
-Both real estate brokers and property managers can help you market and lease a rental, taking care the ads, professional pictures and helping you target likely renters.
+Both real estate brokers and property managers can help you market and lease a rental, taking care of the ads, professional pictures, and helping you target likely renters.
 In most cases, the fee is a percentage of the first month’s rent.
-With a property manager, you get the advantage of not only rental market expertise, but also expertise screening tenants, a service that’s typically included in leasing packages.
+With a property manager, you get the advantage of not only rental market expertise but also expertise screening tenants, a service that’s typically included in leasing packages.